symfony/symfony-docs/cookbook/console/logging.rst

 some existing setup for aggregating and analyzing Symfony logs.

 There are basically two logging cases you would need:

 * Manually logging some information from your command;
- * Logging uncaught Exceptions.
+* Logging uncaught exceptions.

 Manually Logging from a Console Command
 ---------------------------------------